search icon

 Resident agent services can help you avoid this scenario.

 File Maryland Articles of Organization for your LLC.
-Once approved, this step makes your LLC official in the eyes of the state.
+Once approved, this step makes your LLC official in the eyes of the state and you have successfully completed the state of maryland LLC filing.

 The Articles of Organization is filed with the Maryland Department of Assessments and Taxation to establish your business as a recognized legal entity.
 The Maryland LLC application form will ask you for the following information: